Not-For-Production/Profanity_Filter/README.md

 ## Usage

-Now, Locate the Twitter_profanity_analysis file.
-If you wish to add more words you can do it easily by opening the Twitter_profanity_analysis file and add your words in the bad_words list.
+Now, Locate the Twitter_profanity_analysis.py file.
+If you wish to add more words you can do it easily by opening the Twitter_profanity_analysis.py file and add your words in the bad_words list.

 ```python